Explains what the statement of community involvement is, how to get involved and was there any consultation.

 The Statement of Community Involvement, or SCI, sets out the way the council will involve the local community, stakeholders and statutory bodies in the preparation and revision of the East Riding Local Plan.
 It identifies who will be involved, and when and how they will be involved.

 The Statement of Community Involvement also describes the council’s procedures and arrangements for involving the community when considering planning applications and major proposals for development.

 The council's first SCI was adopted in 2007.
-It was updated in 2013 because there have been a number of changes to the way that planning documents are prepared and the council has been able to consider feedback from public consultation exercises that have taken place.
-The council consulted the community and stakeholders on a Draft SCI in Autumn 2012.
-The current SCI was adopted on 9 January 2013.
+It was first updated in 2013.
+It was updated again in 2017 to reflect experiences of undertaking public consultation when preparing the adopted East Riding Local Plan as well as latest best practice and government changes to the planning system.
+The council consulted the community and stakeholders on a Draft SCI in Spring 2017.
+The current SCI was adopted on 30 May 2017.

 There are two main ways to get involved in planning decisions in your area.
 The first is through the preparation of the long term plan for the East Riding – the East Riding Local Plan.
 The second is by making comments on individual planning applications.

 The East Riding Local Plan will provide local planning policies to guide investment and help determine planning applications.
 It will set out how much, and what type of development is appropriate for different areas (through the Strategy Document), and will identify particular sites for development or safeguarding (through the Allocations Document).

 To be involved and informed of progress on the Local Plan, please email your request to email@example.com or write to Forward Planning, East Riding of Yorkshire Council, County Hall, Cross Street, Beverly, HU17 9BA .
 Details of future events will be made available on this website where you can view the latest Local Plan documents and comment during periods of consultation.
 You can also see what others have written.

 How we use your information